MarkPearlCoZa/Blog_General/_posts/2023-04-18-Standing-by-your-decision-vs-making-the-right-decision.md

 My thinking...

 * If you keep changing decisions, the environment you create is unstable, and people don't thrive.
 * In many instances, the side effects of changing or not making a decision are worse than making a quick wrong decision.
 * Always question what the cost of change is.
 Will change cause more harm than being right?

 Does that mean that once a decision is made, you should never go back on it?
 Not always.
 You want to be on the right path for material decisions, even if it means backtracking a few times.

-For these material decisions, if it becomes clear that the decision is wrong and causing more harm than good, it's essential to unwind it.
+For material decisions, if it becomes clear that the decision is wrong and causing more harm than good, it's essential to unwind it.

 This is simple to say but hard to get right.
 * Often, we don't know the damage caused by a material decision until it has been realised.
 * Sometimes, harm can move really fast.

 How do you undo a wrong decision?
 It depends.